GIC, MassMutual to buy Blackstone's 36% stake in UK insurer Rothesay Life

 Rothesay, which insures defined benefit - also known as final salary - pension schemes, on Wednesday said it has grown its assets under management to £56 billion, from £7.5 billion, since the trio's initial investment.

-The UK’s bulk annuity market has grown in recent years as companies look to offload the risk of operating such schemes, which pay a fixed income to retired staff for life, Reuters reported.

-Rothesay will continue to provide a full range of solutions on a large scale and take full advantage of strategic prospects with a value and risk-driven approach to underwriting, said its chief executive officer Addy Loudiadis.
+Rothesay will continue to provide a full range of solutions on a large scale and take full advantage of strategic prospects with a value and risk-driven approach to underwriting, said chief executive Addy Loudiadis

-MassMutual and GIC "substantially" increasing their investment in Rothesay provides its business with "exceptional long-term support from two of the world's leading institutional investors", Ms Loudiadis added.
+MassMutual and GIC "substantially" increasing their investment provides Rothesay's business with "exceptional long-term support from two of the world's leading institutional investors", Ms Loudiadis added.

-Rothesay underwrote a record £16.3 billion of new business last year - the largest total for a UK bulk annuity insurer, according to Blackstone's Mr Abbas.
-The UK insurer said it saw "continued strong momentum" in the first half of this year.
+Rothesay underwrote a record £16.3 billion of new business last year , and saw "continued strong momentum" in the first half of this year.

-Rothesay secures the pensions of over 800,000 people, and provides pension solutions to major UK companies.

 BT is now on Telegram!